- Travel and Places»

 A massive haunted house in a real prison!
 Called “One of America’s Scariest Halloween Attractions” by The Travel Channel and consistently ranked among the top 10 haunted attractions in the country.
 All proceeds benefit historic preservation at this National Historic Landmark.

-Music Videos and Films Made at Eastern State Penitentiary
+Music Videos and Films Shot at Eastern State Penitentiary

 One of the Living, 1985 with Tina Turner (Music Video)